🔩Compliance & Audit

 Services billed are matched and documented with qualified staff and the correct date of service.

-No duplicate billing, No missing records
+No duplicate billing, no missing records

 Ensuring that a signature is captured, where needed